- Refer to graduation link for critical dates. Graduation information

 - Prior to your clinical orientation, you must also complete 4 articles found on rnceus.com - Understanding Coagulation Tests, Understanding CBC, Understanding Liver Function Tests, Understanding Renal Function Tests.
 (Do not pay for anything, just review the material which is free of charge and print the final tests to bring on the clinical orientation day).

 - Dosage Calculation Test: You will be required to take a dosage calculation during the first week of the semester.
 So review your dosage calculation!
-Bring a calculator (not on a cell phone) to the Dosage Calculation Test on the first day of class.
+Bring a calculator (not on a cell phone) to the Dosage Calculation Test.

 RNSG 2362 Clinical